jeremenichelli/jeremenichelli.github.io/_posts/2019-02-04-the-benefits-props-as-component-slots-in-react.md

 )
 ```

 I haven't experience any inconvenience by doing this.
-The result is cleaner and more extensible code.
+The result is cleaner and more extensible code as we pass the props to `Button`directly to the element.

 Other stuff you can do is to force certain configuration of the component, for example let's force any _button_ passed to be _secondary_.